jbimard/ethical-python-keylogger/README.md

 ## 📝 License

 MIT License.
-See `LICENSE` file for details.
+See `LICENSE` file for details.# ethical-python-keylogger